clojurewerkz/eep/README.md

                 :odd  (defaggregator f 0))
 ```

-Alternatively, you can use Clojure `->` for creating consise topologies:
+Alternatively, you can use Clojure `->` for creating concise topologies:

 ```clj
 (-> *emitter*